Skip navigation

 Domestic Students

-1. Students who, prior to the census date of their course(s), voluntarily withdraw from their program, take program leave from a session of study or withdraw from all their courses in a session of study, are not liable for the SA-Fee for that session of study.
-Where the SA-Fee was paid upfront to the University the student is eligible for a refund of the amount paid for that session; or if the student opted to obtain a SA-HELP loan, they are no longer liable.
+1. Students who, on or before the census date of their course(s), voluntarily withdraw from their program, take program leave from a session of study or withdraw from all their courses in a session of study, are not liable for the SA-Fee for that session of study.
+Where the SA-Fee was paid upfront to the University, the student is eligible for a refund of the amount paid for that session; or if the student opted to obtain a SA-HELP loan, the relevant debt amount will be remitted.

 Appeals

-1. Students may lodge a written appeal against a refund decision, addressed to the Registrar, Division of Student Administration and Academic Services, outlining the grounds for appeal and addressing the reason(s) for the decision not to provide a refund.
+1. Students may lodge a written appeal against a refund decision, addressed to the University Registrar (or delegate), outlining the grounds for appeal and addressing the reason(s) for the decision not to provide a refund.

 1. Appeals are submitted to appeals@anu.edu.au within 20 working days of the notification of the outcome of the original request.

-1. The Registrar considers the request and advises the student of the outcome in writing.
+1. The University Registrar (or delegate) considers the request and advises the student of the outcome in writing.

-2. Students may lodge a written appeal against the decision of the Registrar, Division of Student Administration and Academic Services, to the Deputy Vice-Chancellor on procedural grounds only.
+2. Students may lodge a written appeal against the decision of the University Registrar (or delegate) to the Deputy Vice-Chancellor (Academic) (or delegate) on procedural grounds only.

-3. Procedural appeals are submitted to appeals@anu.edu.au within 20 working days of the notification of the decision of the Registrar, Division of Student Administration and Academic Services.
+3. Procedural appeals are submitted to appeals@anu.edu.au within 20 working days of the notification of the decision of the University Registrar (or delegate).

-4. The Deputy Vice-Chancellor advises the student of the outcome of the procedural appeal in writing.
+4. The Deputy Vice-Chancellor (Academic) (or delegate) advises the student of the outcome of the procedural appeal in writing.

 Information